You've greeted your seatmate, and located your headphones.

 Suddenly, the seat in front of you comes flying toward your forehead like a runaway missile.

-God forbid, your tray table is down.
-You'll be sliced in half like a magician's unwilling assistant.
+Thank heavens your tray table isn’t down.
+You’d be sliced in half like a magician's unwilling assistant.

 The in-seat video monitor is now at an angle.
 The movie you WERE watching is now watching the floor.